soupmonkey/pushcoin/README.md

 Welcome Developers
 ==================

-If you haven't read the PushCoin SDK, please go here: https://pushcoin.com/Pub/SDK/WelcomeDevelopers
+If you haven't read the PushCoin SDK, please visit: https://pushcoin.com/Pub/SDK/WelcomeDevelopers

 This README describes the PushCoin project files.
 At the top level, you